 - You suffered avoidable pain, trauma or complications as a result of the negligent treatment

-Your medical negligence solicitor will help you prove your claim and will inform you of the relevant documents you need to establish your claims.
+Your solicitor will help you prove your claim and inform you of the documents you need to strengthen your case.

 These will include;